lertsoft/gallery/README.md

 ### Customization

-You can easily configure Next js Boilerplate.
+You can easily configure Next.tsx Boilerplate.
 Please change the following file:

 - `public/apple-touch-icon.png`, `public/favicon.ico`, `public/favicon-16x16.png` and `public/favicon-32x32.png`: your website favicon, you can generate from https://favicon.io/favicon-converter/
 - `src/styles/global.css`: your CSS file using Tailwind CSS